paul-homer/security-guidance/docs/baseline-for-azure-accounts.md

-# Baseline for Azure accounts
+# Baseline for Azure Subscriptions

-The Ministry of Justice \(MoJ\) has a 'lowest common denominator' approach to apply to the largest possible number of people for security-related promises, capabilities and configurations of MoJ Azure accounts.
+The Ministry of Justice \(MoJ\) has a 'lowest common denominator' approach to apply to the largest possible number of people for security-related promises, capabilities and configurations of MoJ Azure Subscriptions.

 The baseline is not a holistic list of dos and don'ts, but a minimum line in the sand for what 'at least' **SHALL** be done.